This page describes how to obtain precompiled executable files

-Please read the overview describing installation options to find the best option for your platform.
-Binary executables are available for macOS, x86_64 and Windows from this folder:
+Please first read the overview describing installation options to find the best option for your platform.

 Prior to installing Luna binary executables, we strongly recommend that you figure out how to do the following: